enedil/lacinka/README.md

 # lacinka

-Belarusian Latin alphabet keyboard layout for Windows and Mac.
-The layout was based on the Belarusian (Latin) keyboard available in various Linux distributions.
+Belarusian Latin keyboard layout for Windows and Mac.
+The layout is based on the Belarusian (Latin) keyboard available in various Linux distributions.

 ## Layout preview